 We had a late lunch here after coming back from Apo Island.
 It’s near the beachfront and you’ll see this place there.

-Because we were still full from our lunch at the Beach Cafe, we decided to just eat at the hotel instead of going out, and their food didn’t disappoint us.
+Because we were still full of our lunch at the Beach Cafe, we decided to just eat at the hotel instead of going out, and their food didn’t disappoint us.

 Restaurants in Siquijor are mostly in San Juan and these two restaurants caught our attention because of their ambiance.